cervoise/blog/certifications/SLAE/Exo6-Polymorphic_versions_from_shellstrom.md

  sub esi, 17
 ```

-Lets move EXC into EAX to set EAX to zero and increment al as we decode the string.
+Let's move EXC into EAX to set EAX to zero and increment al as we decode the string.

 ```ASM
 main: